 Next is the Politburo, which now has 24 members, including the seven Standing Committee members:

-Three Politburo members (including Xi) were born in Beijing; four were born in Fujian, where Xi spent most of his career before becoming general secretary of the Party in 2012.
-Xi was in Fujian for 17 years until 2002, which was more than half of his career between 1979 and 2012:
+Three Politburo members (including Xi) were born in Beijing; four were born in Fujian, where Xi spent 17 years of his career before becoming general secretary of the Party in 2012:

-Most Politburo and Central Committee members were born in eastern or northern China – not surprisingly, where most of China’s population lives – whereas far fewer were born in the country’s western or southern provinces.
-See for example the difference between China’s most populous province, Guangdong, in the southeast, and China’s second most populous province, Shandong, in the northeast.
+Most Politburo and Central Committee members were born in eastern or northern China – where most of China’s population lives – whereas far fewer were born in the country’s western or southern provinces, even where those provinces have large populations.
+See for example the difference between China’s most populous province, Guangdong, which is in the southeast, and China’s second most populous province, Shandong, in the northeast.
+Only 1 of these 194 politicians were born in Guangdong, whereas 25 of them were born in Shandong, and 24 were born in Shandong’s neighbour Jiangsu.

 On the other hand, perhaps the under-representation of high-ranking officials born in certain provinces does reflect ongoing regional differences within the Party system, in which, roughly speaking, the north and east is the dominant political core of the country, in comparison to the deep south or west.
 Or maybe there are other explanations for these differences that are only indirectly related to politics, reflecting regional economic or cultural traits that have led people toward certain careers.